Movie Review of The Fault in Our Stars the movie starring Shailene Woodley as Hazel and Ansel Elgort as Gus (2014)

-Hazel and Gus blossom from friendship to love very quickly in the three days that they spend in Amsterdam.
+In THE FAULT IN OUR STARS the movie, Hazel and Gus blossom from friendship to love very quickly in the three days that they spend in Amsterdam.
 The doctors did not allow for a longer trip to Amsterdam.

-One day, after meeting Hazel’s Mom for breakfast, Hazel and Gus go for a walk after Gus suggests it.
+In The Fault In Our Stars the movie, one day in Amsterdam, after meeting Hazel’s Mom for breakfast, Hazel and Gus go for a walk after Gus suggests it.
 While sitting on a bench by a canal, Gus admits to Hazel that his cancer has returned and is basically appearing in many areas throughout his body.
 Hazel absorbs what Gus is saying and asks if he is in any pain.

 They all make a somber return back to the United States from Amsterdam.
 Hazel’s Dad greets them with a sign welcoming his “beautiful family and Gus” back home.

 - Not long after, Gus has a health crisis with infection where Hazel has to call an ambulance for him.

 - Gus’s brave face toward terminal illness changes to heartbreaking vulnerability.

 He soon has to be in a wheelchair and he asks both Hazel and his friend that has lost his eyesight to be speakers at his funeral.
 They even have a practice session where they speak their words so that Gus can hear them before he passes away.